Robert H. Jackson: International Military Tribunal, 1945–1946

 The trial began with the grand, devastating opening address by the Chief American Prosecutor, Justice Robert H. Jackson.
-But I took comfort from one sentence in it which he accused the defendants of guilt for the regime's crimes, but not the German people.
+But I took comfort from one sentence in it which accused the defendants of guilt for the regime's crimes, but not the German people.

 However, some believe that his cross-examination skills were generally weak, and it was British prosecutor David Maxwell Fyfe who got the better of Hermann Göring in cross-examination, rather than Jackson, who was rebuked by the Tribunal for losing his temper and being repeatedly baited by Göring during the proceedings.

-Death and legacy
+Death

-On March 30, 1954, Jackson suffered a massive heart attack.
+On March 30, 1954, Jackson suffered a massive heart attack at the apartment of his secretary, Elsie Douglas.
 He was confined to the hospital until May 17 when he returned to the Court for the announcement of the Brown decision.
 He remained functioning in his position as Justice until October 4, 1954.
-On Saturday, October 9, 1954, Jackson had another heart attack.
-At 11:45 a.m. he died at age 62.
+On Saturday, October 9, 1954, Jackson had another heart attack; at 11:45 a.m. he died aged 62.
 Funeral services were held in Washington's National Cathedral and later in Jamestown's St. Luke's Church.
 All eight of the other Supreme Court Justices traveled together to Jamestown, New York, to attend his funeral service; the last time, for security purposes, that the Supreme Court all traveled together.
 Other prominent guests included Thomas E. Dewey.
 He was interred near his boyhood home in Frewsburg, New York.
 His headstone reads "He kept the ancient landmarks and built the new."

-Jackson was the last justice to die while in active service to the Court until the passing of his former law clerk, William Rehnquist, on September 3, 2005, and the last Associate Justice to die while in active service until Antonin Scalia, who occupied the seat Jackson once held, on February 13, 2016.
+Jackson was the last justice to die while in active service to the Court until the passing of his former law clerk, William Rehnquist, on September 3, 2005, and the last sitting Associate Justice to die until Antonin Scalia — who occupied the seat Jackson once held — on February 13, 2016.

+Legacy

 The Robert H. Jackson Center in Jackson's hometown of Jamestown, New York, offers guided tours to visitors who can see exhibits on Jackson's life, collections of his writings, and photos from the International Military Tribunal.
 An extensive collection of Jackson's personal and judicial papers is archived at the Manuscript Division of the Library of Congress and is open for research.
 Smaller collections are available at several other repositories.

 There are statues dedicated to Jackson outside the Robert H. Jackson Center in Jamestown, New York, as well as the Robert H. Jackson field at the Chautauqua County-Jamestown Airport.
 The United States District Court for the Western District of New York main courthouse, which is located in Buffalo and opened in November 2011, is dedicated to Jackson and is named the Robert H. Jackson United States Courthouse.